tari-labs/tari-university/layer2scaling/layer2scaling-landscape/layer2scaling-survey.md

 - Not all participants need to be online to update state;
 - Participants do not need a record of entry on the parent block chain to enable their participation in a Plasma block chain;
 - Minimal data needed on the parent block chain to confirm transactions when constructing Plasma block chains in a tree format;
 - Private block chain networks can be constructed, enforced by the root block chain.
-Transactions may occur on a local private block chain and have financial activity bonded by a public parent block chain.
+Transactions may occur on a local private block chain and have financial activity bonded by a public parent block chain;
+- Rapid exit strategies in case of foul play.

 #### Weaknesses